ylow/turicreate/userguide/nearest_neighbors/nearest_neighbors.md

 First, we **create a nearest neighbors model**.
-We can list specific features to use in our distance computations, or default to using all features in the reference SFrame.
-In the model summary below the following code snippet, note that there are three features, because our second command specifies three numeric SFrame columns as features for the model.
+We can list specific features to use in our distance computations, or default to using all features in the reference XFrame.
+In the model summary below the following code snippet, note that there are three features, because our second command specifies three numeric XFrame columns as features for the model.
 There are also three unpacked features, because each feature is in its own column.

 ```python